A few things I’m interested in. Please talk to me about these if you’re expert in these.

 Santos Cruz still remembers the first time he heard the demolition crews.
 “They came without any warning at 6 a.m. outside my home,” he said in a recent interview with The Huffington Post.
 “The ground started shaking and there was a tremendous amount of noise.
 They knocked down all the houses they owned: It was like being in a war zone for a whole month.”
 Cruz, 49, has lived in Mount Holly Gardens, N.J., for 23 years.
 Now, the local government wants him out.

-I write about technology and globalization for Gavekal/Dragonomics, a global macro research firm with a focus on Asia.
-The pieces below are a record of my cultural experiences and my pieces on global trade.
+I write about technology and globalization for Gavekal/Dragonomics, a global macro economics research firm with a focus on Asia.

-I like to get coffees and learn from people, do reach out: email@example.com And say hi on Twitter: @danwwang.
+I like to get coffees and learn from people, do reach out: email@example.com and @danwwang.
 I’m a fan of the invitation posted on Patrick McKenzie’s site: “I like getting email… There is absolutely nothing you can do in my inbox which will cause me to think poorly of you as a person or make fun of you to my friends,” and “I like reading things.
 If you write something worth reading, tell me.”

 The books I liked since around the time I started college.
 I try to excerpt the ones I like best.